Etsy is an online marketplace where people can buy and sell all kinds of handmade goods, vintage items, and art supplies.

 Any Old Lights has won awards along the way and keeps growing in popularity, selling worldwide to anyone from high-street giants and celebrity bars to Middle Eastern hotel groups, turning over last year £250,000.

-Stacia Guzzo (from Bend, OR, USA) started SmartyPits almost 9 years ago.
+Stacia Guzzo (from Bend, OR, USA) started SmartyPits about 9 years ago.

 My name is Stacia Guzzo, and I’m the founder of SmartyPits Deodorant.
 SmartyPits is free of aluminum, phthalates, parabens, and propylene glycol, and we give a portion of sales back to breast cancer research and survivor support.